swlkr/roda-starter/README.md

 # make sure you are in the project directory
 cd your_project
 # mount for sqlite
-dokku storage:mount /var/lib/dokku/data/storage/db:/storage # make sure that `your_project` folder exists on the server
+dokku storage:mount /var/lib/dokku/data/storage/your_project/private:/private # make sure that `your_project/private` folder exists on the server
 # mount for compiled assets
-dokku storage:mount /var/lib/dokku/data/storage/your_project:/var/app/public # make sure that `your_project` folder exists on the server
+dokku storage:mount /var/lib/dokku/data/storage/your_project/public:/var/app/public # make sure that `your_project/public` folder exists on the server
 ```

 Here's what you need for the nginx config